shanehughes3/toy_kitchen/README.md

 # toy_kitchen

-An AVR-controlled system for controlling lights in a toy kitchen, with timeout.
+An AVR-powered system for controlling lights in a toy kitchen, with timeout.

 ## Synopsis